Incineration: Rotary-kiln

 The rotary-kiln incinerator is used by municipalities and by large industrial plants.
 This design of incinerator has two chambers: a primary chamber and secondary chamber.
 The primary chamber in a rotary kiln incinerator consists of an inclined refractory lined cylindrical tube.
 The inner refractory lining serves as sacrificial layer to protect the kiln structure.
 This refractory layer needs to be replaced from time to time.
 Movement of the cylinder on its axis facilitates movement of waste.
 In the primary chamber, there is conversion of solid fraction to gases, through volatilization, destructive distillation and partial combustion reactions.
 The secondary chamber is necessary to complete gas phase combustion reactions.

 The clinkers spill out at the end of the cylinder.
 A tall flue-gas stack, fan, or steam jet supplies the needed draft.
 Ash drops through the grate, but many particles are carried along with the hot gases.
 The particles and any combustible gases may be combusted in an "afterburner".

 Fluidized bed

-A strong airflow is forced through a sandbed.
-The air seeps through the sand until a point is reached where the sand particles separate to let the air through and mixing and churning occurs, thus a fluidized bed is created and fuel and waste can now be introduced.
-The sand with the pre-treated waste and/or fuel is kept suspended on pumped air currents and takes on a fluid-like character.
-The bed is thereby violently mixed and agitated keeping small inert particles and air in a fluid-like state.
-This allows all of the mass of waste, fuel and sand to be fully circulated through the furnace.
+These are vertical steel vessel lined with refractory material and having air nozzles located at the bottom of the vessel.
+The lower part of the vessel is fed with a mixture of fuel, waste, sand, and other materials (e.g., limestone to control sulfur dioxide) and a jet of airflow is forced through to agitate and mixing the particles into fluid like suspension.
+Thus a fluidized bed is created and fuel and waste can now be introduced.
+The mixed gases and solids promotes heat transfer and chemical reaction.
+These are particularly suited for sewage sludge.

 Specialized incinerator

 Furniture factory sawdust incinerators need much attention as these have to handle resin powder and many flammable substances.
-Controlled combustion, burn back prevention systems are essential as dust when suspended resembles the fire catch phenomenon of any liquid petroleum gas.
+Controlled combustion, burn back prevention systems are essential as dust suspended in the air resembles the fire catch phenomenon of any liquid petroleum gas.